LTUC/amman-dotnet-401d2/Labs/Day01/README.md

 - 7pts: Program meets all requirements described in Lab directions
 - 3pts: Code meets industry standards

-- **Readme.md is required for each submission.
-Missing readme documents will result in a 0**
+- **Readme.md required for submission.
+Missing readme document will result in a best score of 2/10**